bev-a-tron/bev-a-tron.github.io/_posts/2019-09-24-perspective.markdown

 I read "To Kill a Mockingbird" by Harper Lee the first time in high school.
 I didn't think much of it.

-Then, a couple of years ago, my book club read "To Kill a Mockingbird" when the sequel, "Go Set a Watchman" was released.
+Then, a couple of years ago, my book club read "To Kill a Mockingbird" when the sequel, "Go Set a Watchman", was released.
 Wow, it was such a good book!

 You can't step in the same river twice, not only because the water has moved, but also because you yourself have changed.